 Lara is a graduate of the London College of Communications MA screenwriting course.
-She is currently LCC’s Graduate Artist in Residence 2019, where she is exploring storytelling for extended reality (XR) and is creating an immersive VR installation.
+She was LCC’s Graduate Artist in Residence 2019, where she is exploring storytelling for extended reality (XR) and is creating an immersive VR installation.

 Lara participated in the writer’s room for ALIEN8ED led by Simon Ashford.
 The project is being produced by Phillippa Giles with funding from BFI.
 She has been selected as one of eight residents on the Canneseries Institute 2020, a 5-week writers residency run by University of Côte d’Azur and Serial Eyes in partnership with Vivendi/Canal+ Group International.

 Lara was a quarter-finalist in the Screencraft Fellowship Award, her short film “Ten Years On” was previously nominated for the RTS Award and was shortlisted through the Hightide New Writing Workshop.